← All stories

 Scene 6 / 7

-Why, the light was the mouth of Pilu's nest!
-Pushing through the snow, Jhumjhum came and stood at the door, his two front legs pressed together “Brother Pilu, will you give me a little room inside?
-All summer long I did nothing but sing…” Pilu looked at him a moment, then said gently “Come in, brother.
-We don't leave anyone out in cold like this.”
+Why, that light was the door of the ants' nest!
+Pushing through the snow, the grasshopper came and stood at the door.
+"Please may I come in?"
+The ant said softly, "Come inside.
+We don't leave anyone out in cold like this."

 Scene 7 / 7

-Inside the nest, a cosy warmth.
-All around, paddy and broken rice stacked in neat rows.
-They gave Jhumjhum warm food and sat him down beside them.
-Between bites, Jhumjhum said “When winter's over, I'll work alongside you too I promise.”
-Pilu smiled “Fun in the time for fun, work in the time for work keep both.”
-Outside the snow falls; inside, everyone laughs together.
+Inside the nest it was cosy and warm, rice stacked all around in neat little rows.
+Between bites the grasshopper said, "When winter's over, I'll work right beside you I promise."
+The ant smiled.
+"Fun in the time for fun, work in the time for work."